 Law 607: Civil Procedure I

-Sequence and Prerequisites: Required in the first year.
+Sequence and Prerequisites: Required in the first year for JD students.